ArthurDondi/MultiomePipe/README.md

-MultiomePipe is a Snakemake pipeline to pre-process 10X Multiome data after running Cellranger ARC.
+MultiomePipe is a Snakemake workflow using scverse (scanpy) to pre-process 10X Multiome data after running Cellranger ARC.
 Alternatively, it also works with GEX-only data.

+This workflow was inspired by the [nf-core workflow scdownstream](https://github.com/nf-core/scdownstream),  the [single-cell best practices book](https://github.com/theislab/single-cell-best-practices), and scanpy [tutorials](https://scanpy.readthedocs.io/en/stable/tutorials/basics/clustering.html).

 # Install
 ```